Main Content

 Syllabus

-P ADM 503 Research Methods (3 credits).
+PADM 503 Research Design (3 credits).
 Examination of research methodologies relevant to administration, planning, and public policy.

 Course Overview

-This course is designed to increase the ability of students to
+This course is designed to increase your ability to

-- use various qualitative and quantitative research approaches;
+- explain the qualitative and quantitative research approaches,

-- examine methodological and ethical issues in conducting research.
+- demonstrate knowledge about ethical issues in conducting research.

-For more details of the course content, go to the Course Schedule.
+For more details about the course content, go to the Course Schedule.

 Many of the University Libraries resources can be utilized from a distance.
 Through the Libraries website, you can